johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Updating Beliefs based on Evidence

-What makes Bayesian inference so powerful is that learning about one thing can shift beliefs in other things, sometimes in non-intuitive ways.
+What makes Bayesian inference so powerful is that learning about one thing can shift beliefs in other things, sometimes in surprising ways.

-For example, learning that the Duchess is dead **decreased** the probability that the Duke did it (from 75% to 50%), and **increased** the probability that the Count did it (from 25% to 50%).
+For example, learning that the Duchess is dead *decreased* the probability that the Duke did it (from 75% to 50%), and *increased* the probability that the Count did it (from 25% to 50%).
+But why?

-How can this be?
 This is demonstrated visually in the four charts below.
 The first row of charts we have already seen: they show Holmes' priors on the left, and his posteriors after learning that the Duchess is dead on the right.

 The second row of charts show the same probabilities, but this time the charts show the *total* for each possible *culprit*.
 The Duke is the culprit in two different scenarios in the priors, so the total prior probability for the Duke is 50% + 25% = 75%.
 The total prior probability for the Count is 25%.